Summer Burrata Board with Peaches and Prosciutto

 Did you try this recipe?
 I’d love to see it!
 Tag @alliehagerty on Instagram and leave a ⭐️⭐️⭐️⭐️⭐️ review below!

-Easy Summer Burrata Board Recipe
+Summer Burrata Board with Peaches and Prosciutto

 Equipment